aottr/blog/content/posts/blog-init.md

 +++

 ## What is this blog?
 I started writing articles back in 2012, ranging from travel logs to programming tutorials in PHP.
-I enjoy writing texts here and then when I find (or dont find) certain things that might be interesting for others.
+I enjoy writing texts here and then when I find (or don't find) certain things that might be interesting for others.
 All those articles I wrote in the past years were spread over different platforms, including self-written blog websites using flatfile storage...

 A lot of these platforms, including Medium, Patreon and Ko-Fi are missing fundamentals like syntax highlighting without using screenshots or github gists, which can be very annoying considering the type of content I focus on.
 Other platforms have such a big overhead, that it got annoying updating, handling and keeping track, since I'm only doing such articles when I'm feeling like it.